 She battled diabetes for years and this lifestyle could have really benefited her.
 It always concerned her that both her sons had also developed diabetes.

 Thankfully, Randy reversed his diagnosis over four years ago, and Paul her youngest, is seeing great strides as he too is using a keto diet to keep his diabetes in check.

-Oh how I wish I knew then what I know now.
-If I did those meals we shared would certainly not look them same.
+Oh, how I wish I knew then what I know now.
+If I did those meals we shared would certainly not look the same.
 As I am sure that this very opinionated girl would have insisted they be made lower in carbs.